 There is less evidence for using cannabis to stop or reduce cocaine and amphetamine use, but there is some (sometimes conflicting) evidence.
 While ADHD patients may find cannabinoids more tolerable than their stimulant-based prescription drugs, this may differ for an amphetamine addict who does not have ADHD.

 There is no objective, definitive evidence that cannabis is a “gateway drug.”
-There is perhaps one way cannabis could be a gateway drug, which is because it is currently federally illegal and therefore is traded along with other illicit substances, where the introduction to these heavier substances becomes more likely.
+There is perhaps one way cannabis could be a gateway drug is because it is currently federally illegal and therefore is traded along with other illicit substances, where the introduction to these heavier substances becomes more likely.
 Adolescents are at critical risk for substance abuse, and one of the substances could be cannabis, but it is not necessarily the primary “gateway drug.”

 If we are logically consistent, it is worth considering: “To what extent are alcohol and tobacco gateway drugs?”
 Indeed, some people argue that if the concept of “gateway drugs” is real, then alcohol and tobacco are prime candidates, far stronger than cannabis.
 Again, this could be true theoretically speaking.
 After all, cannabis does not affect decision-making ability as alcohol does, and a person may be more susceptible to trying a more addictive substance when under the influence.
 This is more conjecture than empirically true, but this idea has an underlying logic.